asbinthapa99/burger-shop/README.md

 Burger Shop Website.

-Welcome to our Burger Shop project  a modern, responsive, and mouth-watering website we built as part of our COM109 Client-Side Development coursework.
-We wanted this to be more than just HTML and CSS and it’s interactive, user-friendly, and designed to people who orders burger online.
+Welcome to our Burger Shop project a modern, responsive, and aesthetic website we built as part of our COM109 Client-Side Development coursework. and We wanted this to be more than just HTML and CSS and it’s interactive, user-friendly, and designed to people who orders burger online.

  Features